Daurian forest steppe: Climate

 Because of its altitude, distance from the ocean, and proximity to the cold Siberian High, the ecoregion has a subarctic climate (Köppen climate classification Dwc), bordering on a very cold semi-arid climate (BSk) in the southwest.
 This indicates a continental climate characterized by short, pleasant summers, and very dry, long and frigid winters, with wide differences between day and night temperatures.
 Mean temperatures range from −30 °C (January) to 24 °C (August).
 Average annual precipitation is between 250 mm in the west and 450 mm in the east, with almost all falling in the warmer months between May and September.

 Flora and fauna

 The steppe lands of the ecoregion are characterized by sedges (genus Carex) and grasses (family Poaceae), forming meadow steppe, herbs steppe and sandy saltmarsh steppe.
 Along the lake shores are salt-dependent plants and reed beds.
 The forests of the area are mostly Asian black birch (Betula dahurica), Scots pine (Pinus sylvestris), and Siberian larch (Larix sibirica).
-Aspen groves are found in some mountain areas.
+European aspen groves are found in some mountain areas.

 Herds of Mongolian Gazelle (Procapra gutturosa) roam the grasslands of the region, which is at the northern edge of their territory.
 The broken terrain of mountains and ravines support small mammals, including the Lesser white-toothed shrew (Crocidura sauveolens), Eurasian harvest mouse (Micromys minutus), and Maximowicz's vole (Microtus maximowiczii).
 Predators include the wolf, polecat, Eurasian badger, and Pallas's cat (Otocolobus manul).